Services offered by weaversbazaar

 weaversbazaar is able to offer supplies to support workshops or tapestry weaving events being run by individuals or groups.
 These include:

 Ready-cut lengths of worsted wool.
 These make running a workshop or weaving event so much easier.
 The yarn is held on poles for easy access.
 Those taking part take strands of whichever yarns they want.
 There is no limit on how much can be used, wastage is minimal and the range of colours is huge.
 There is a choice of Fine, Medium or Heavy yarns or any combination.
 Access to the yarns significantly enhances any workshop or weaving event.
+These are priced at a fixed cost per student per day.

 Tapestry weaving equipment for hire. weaversbazaar have up to 12 workshop stations available to hire for a tapestry weaving event.
 These include: